 A Complete Guide to Hamilton City, Bermuda

-Capital of the island since 1815, Hamilton is a small, vibrant and a friendly city.
-It's the cultural heart and commercial hub of the island.
+Capital of Bermuda since 1815, Hamilton is a small, vibrant and a friendly city.
+It's the cultural heart and the commercial hub of the island.
 For being the main container port in the island, Hamilton is also the center of shipping trade in Bermuda.
-Hamilton City is located centrally in the island and in Pembroke parish facing the

 Hamilton City and Harbor, Bermuda